Cardano price today: ADA price declines, alongside decrease in volume

-In the last 24 hours, Kava, Four and XDC Network are the top gainers, Pi, Sonic (prev.
-FTM), EOS are the top losers.
+In the last 24 hours, Maker, Sui and Pi are the top gainers, Movement, Hyperliquid, Story are the top losers.

 Cryptocurrency prices FAQs